Muddy Waters Research

-Muddy Waters Research LLC is an American privately held due diligence based investment firm founded by Carson Block that conducts investigative research on public companies while also taking investment positions that reflect their research.
+Muddy Waters Research LLC is an American investment research firm known for activist short selling.
+It was founded in 2010 by investor Carson Block.
+The firm publishes due‑diligence reports on publicly traded companies and, through its affiliated investment adviser Muddy Waters Capital LLC, often takes positions consistent with its research.

 It has exposed accounting problems and fraud at several companies, primarily in China but also in other countries in Asia, Europe and North America.

-It is best known for spotting fraud at Sino-Forest Corp, a Canadian-listed Chinese company whose stock fell 74% before it eventually filed for bankruptcy protection in March 2012.

 History

-Muddy Waters was founded by Carson Block, an American short-seller.
+Muddy Waters Research was founded in 2010 by Carson Block.
+In January 2016, Block launched Muddy Waters Capital LLC, an SEC‑registered investment adviser, to manage capital alongside the firm’s research activities.

 The company is named after the Chinese proverb "muddy waters makes it easy to catch fish" (渾水摸魚).
 In January 2015, the firm raised an initial $100 million for its investment strategy.

-Investments
+As of 2025, SEC filings list the firm’s principal office in Austin, Texas.

+Notable campaigns

-Report on Sino-Forest
+Sino-Forest (2011-2012)

 Muddy Waters gained notability in 2011 following the release of a negative research report on Sino-Forest Corp, in which Muddy Waters alleged that the company was fraudulently inflating its assets and earnings hence, making the company's shares worthless.
 Muddy Waters declared that the Sino-Forest was a "multi-billion dollar ponzi scheme".
 As a result, shares of Sino-Forest fell by 82% following Muddy Waters report, forcing prominent investor John Paulson to sell his entire stake at a $US720 million loss.
 Sino-Forest dismissed Muddy Waters allegations of fraud and launched an independent investigation for PricewaterhouseCoopers to oversee.
 On March 30, 2012, Sino-Forest filed for bankruptcy protection in Canada under the Companies' Creditors Arrangement Act.